 - Suwannee Community Center kayak launch (unpaved), Hwy 349, Suwannee.
 Easy access to salt marsh and Gulf.
 Parking.
 Picnic pavilion.

-- County boat launch at Anderson Landing River Camp, Hwy 349, Suwannee (paved).
+- Anderson Landing boat ramp, Hwy 349, Suwannee (paved).
 Best access to fresh and brackish creeks and marked trails in the Lower Suwannee National Wildlife Refuge.

 - Munden Creek boat launch (unpaved), end of Munden Creek road (turn right at first intersection).
 Access to Munden Creek and Gopher River.